jpuray/Calories-Prediction-Model/README.md

 Project for DSC80 @ UCSD

+**Before you read, you should check out our exploratory data analysis of the dataset!
-<a href="https://jpuray.github.io/Recipe-Reviews-Analysis/">Our exploratory data analysis on this dataset can be found here!</a>
+<a href="https://jpuray.github.io/Recipe-Reviews-Analysis/">Exploratory data analysis Recipes dataset</a>

 ## Framing The Problem